×

 The 10 Most Hated Pizza Toppings & The 10 Most Loved

 Pizza is arguably one of the most beloved foods in America, and a huge part of that is because of its customizability.
 You can have your pizza however you want it.
-Whether you're a massive meat lover, vegetarian, or pure cheese pizza lover, the best part of ordering a pizza is choosing what goes on it.
+Whether you're a massive meat lover, a vegetarian, or a pure cheese pizza lover, the best part of ordering is choosing what goes on it.
 While everyone has different tastes, there are a couple of ingredients that typically stand out as being beloved or hated.
-Here are the top 10 most hated pizza toppings and the 10 most loved.
+Here are the top 10 most-hated pizza toppings and the 10 most loved.

 1. Pineapple